One Two Three

 B: BEND KNEES

-Tip: Make sure you allow time to encourage pairs to show everybody else how they are doing after each step.
+- Allow time for pairs to show everybody else how they’re doing after each step.
 It’s fun watching people trying to concentrate, especially if it goes a bit wrong!